-Although the state does not set any minimal education requirements, the best way to get into the field of surgical technology is to start with an educational program and to get certified upon completion.
+Although the state does not set any minimum education requirements, the best way to get into the field of surgical technology is to start with an educational program and get certified upon completion.
 There are several accredited surgical tech programs in Colorado:

 - Pueblo Community College, Pueblo.
-Pueblo offers students an associate degree program in surgical technology that runs full time and takes five semesters to complete.
+Pueblo offers students an associate degree surgical tech program that runs full-time and takes five semesters to complete.
 In addition to traditional classroom learning, students work hands-on in clinical settings during the day, in the evenings, and on weekends.

 - Aims Community College, Greeley.
 The Aims program is also a two-year associate degree program, and it includes both classroom work and actual hands-on work with patients in surgery centers and hospitals.
 Aims graduates are prepared to pass the national certification exam, and the pass rate in 2017 was 100 percent.